Multidialogo/multidialogo.github.io/README.md

 https://github.com/Multidialogo/teambuilding-app

 ## We are hiring!
-Multidialogo is hiring sofware developers for its headquarter in Parma.
+In Multidialogo we are hiring sofware developers for the Parma (Italy).
-For non-entry-level position we offer remote working.
+For non-entry-level position we also offer remote working.

 ### Open positions
 Here you can find some of our open positions for the development team: